Gemini in Google Workspace: Plans, Pricing, Features, and Real-World Limits

 - Recordings don't include translated speech

-Translation in Meet is most useful for scheduled one-on-one presentations or slow-paced bilingual conversations.
+Translation in Meet is most useful for scheduled presentations or slower-paced bilingual conversations.
 For South Florida businesses working with Latin American clients, it can supplement existing bilingual communication, though it's not a substitute for fluent speakers.

 Does Gemini Train on Google Workspace Data?

-This is Google's official policy, stated in their Workspace AI privacy documentation: your data remains within your domain and is not reviewed by humans for model training purposes.
-This applies across all Workspace plans with Gemini features, including the AI Expanded Access and AI Ultra Access add-ons.
+This is stated in their Workspace AI privacy documentation and applies across all Workspace plans with Gemini features, including the AI Expanded Access add-on.

 For IT decision-makers, the key points: